-As they get closer to adulthood, children start to develop their own moral values, while questioning and analyzing the ones that their parents set for them.
+As they get closer to adulthood, children develop their own integrity, moral values, character, and self-awareness while questioning and analyzing the ones their parents set for them.

 - Your adolescent will expand his moral horizon and see rules as a set of social guidelines that benefit all.